National Christian Youth Convention: Organisation

 The event is usually organised and hosted by a Synod by agreement with the Uniting Church's National Assembly.
-NCYC 2014 was an exception as it was hosted by Paramatta-Nepean Presbytery within the Synod of NSW & ACT.
+NCYC 2014 was an exception as it was hosted by Parramatta-Nepean Presbytery within the Synod of NSW & ACT.
 Leadership is by a local organising committee utilising existing networks within the responsible Synod.
 It is typically coordinated by a young minister of religion.
 Older adults are mobilised to support and assist.

 Sometimes a university campus and its accommodation has been the base for the event.
 A range of accommodation options are offered, ranging from camping in tents to live-in accommodation and billeting.